M66B/FairEmail/docs/FAQ-it-rIT.md

 Deleting an account/identity/folder is a little bit hidden to prevent accidents.

-* Account: Settings > scroll to step 1 > tap Manage > tap account
+* Account: Impostazioni > Configurazione manuale ed altre opzioni > Account > clicca account
-* Identity: Settings > scroll to step 2 > tap Manage > tap identity
+* Identità: Impostazioni > Configurazione manuale ed altre opzioni > Identità > clicca identità
-* Cartella: Lunga pressione sulla cartella nell'elenco delle cartelle > Modifica proprietà
+* Folder: Long press the folder in the folder list > Edit properties

 In the three-dots overflow menu at the top right there is an item to delete the account/identity/folder.